The Interplay of Spectral Efficiency, User Density, and Energy in Grant-based Access Protocols: Introduction

-\item {\bf User density scales up with SNR per bit.} The user density $J/n$ can superlinearly scale with $E_b/N_0$ (where the scaling does not necessarily degrade with $T$ in the case of CC-NOMA versus the other models that rely on OMA) in the infinite blocklength (IBL) regime, which gives an upper bound to the actual user density scaling.
-As $n$ increases, these upper bounds become tighter.
-Both for the sum-optimal and the TIN-based models, the scaling of the user density versus SNR per bit does not improve with $\rho$ due to the increase in the SNR per bit.
+\item {\bf \emph{User density scales up with SNR per bit.}} The user density $J/n$ can superlinearly scale with $E_b/N_0$ (where the scaling does not necessarily degrade with $T$ in the case of CC-NOMA versus the OMA-based models) in the FBL and the infinite blocklength (IBL) regimes, where IBL gives an upper bound to the scaling, which becomes tighter as $n$ increases.
+Both for sum-rate optimal and TIN-based models, the scaling of $J/n$ versus SNR per bit does not improve with $\rho$ due to the increase in the SNR per bit.
+Comparing different TIN models, at low $\rho$, the scalings of $J/n$ versus $E_b/N_0$ for CC-NOMA and CC-OMA improve similarly, whereas the schemes that do not promote CC do not perform as well.
+With increasing $\rho$, the scaling of CC-NOMA deteriorates due to high interference, whereas CC-OMA performs the best among all as it combines retransmissions and provides reduced interference.
+In the TIN-based CC-NOMA and CC-OMA models, the scalings of $J/n$ improve with increasing $T$, and the scalings for the IR-OMA and the classical models are not sensitive to $T$.